What to Do When Your WSIB Claim Is Denied

 Level 2: WSIAT Appeal (Workplace Safety and Insurance Appeals Tribunal)

 At the WSIAT, your case will be heard by an independent adjudicator who was not involved in the original decision.
 You can present evidence, call witnesses, and have legal representation argue your case.
+The WSIAT hearing is more formal than the internal review and is your best opportunity to present a comprehensive case.

 Critical Deadlines You Cannot Miss